 This document defines how the quality process for the EGI-Engage is being implemented to ensure that the project outputs are delivered and satisfies the specified quality requirements.
 This is being achieved by ensuring that all project management processes are conducted in a quality manner (quality assurance) and by developing quality criteria to access the outputs themselves (quality control).

 Project Quality Management, according to Project Management Body of Knowledge 5th edition, includes all the processes and activities performed that determine quality policies, objectives and responsibilities to ensure the project will satisfy the requirements.
-It uses policies and procedures to implement quality management system and support continuous improvement of the process.
+It uses policies and procedures to implement quality management system and support a continuous the improvement of the process.
 It addresses both quality management of the project and quality of the deliverables of the project.

 The goals of Quality Management as defined in Project Management Body of Knowledge are: